Staff at Aer Lingus reject airline’s Covid-19 pay proposals

 SIPTU members at Aer Lingus have rejected the company's pay and job proposals, created in an attempt to address the collapse of the aviation industry due to the spread of Covid-19.

-SIPTU members voted 55 per cent to 45 per cent against the airline’s proposals.
+SIPTU members voted 55 per cent to 45% against the airline’s proposals.

 The recovery plan were put to a ballot of the union's 1500 members at Dublin, Cork and Shannon airports over recent days.